openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 If you already have an existing secret created in your namespace matching your repository URL it will use it.

-You can explicitely provide a token on the command line with the `-t` or `--providerToken` flag, or you can set the environment variable `PAC_PROVIDER_TOKEN` and it will use it instead of asking you.
+You can explicitly provide a token on the command line with the `-t` or `--providerToken` flag, or you can set the environment variable `PAC_PROVIDER_TOKEN` and it will use it instead of asking you.